configcat/migrate-ld-cc/README.md

 1. Clone this repository to your local environment
 2. Run `npm install`
-3. Configure ...
-4.

-Run: ``
+3. Copy `.env.sample` into `.env` file & fill in the details*
+4. Run `npm run migrate` on your terminal

-if you see your LaunchDarkly's feature flag names listed, you have set everything right.
+5. If you see your LaunchDarkly's feature flag names listed, you have set everything right.
 Congratulations!

+*Note that `CONFIG_CAT_PLAN` is important.
+That will determine whether the code will create feature flag within your base product or not.

 ## Running the tests